Welcoming new volunteers

 We know that first impressions matter.
 Here’s some guidance on how to welcome new volunteers after you’ve invited them to come and visit.

-4. After the new volunteer has visited up to 4 times, follow up to find out whether they’d like to continue volunteering at your unit.
+5. After the new volunteer has visited up to 4 times, follow up to find out whether they’d like to continue volunteering at your unit.
 If so, it’s time for them to do their disclosure checks.
-If they’re not sure this is the right opportunity for them, you can connect them with your commissioner.
+If they’re not sure this is the right opportunity for them, you can connect them with your commissioner who can help them find the right role for them.

 Email templates for responding to new enquiries